 Pickering is a vibrant market town with a good number of local pubs.
 We have compiled a handy guide to some of the best pubs in Pickering for you to try.

 Pickering is a charming market town nestled on the border of the North York Moors National Park.
-Pickering is approximately 35 minutes drive from Whitby over The Moors.
-Pickering is a great place to spend a few hours or as a base when exploring the North York Moors.
-Market day is every Monday and is popular with both tourists and locals alike.
+Pickering is approximately 35 minute drive from Whitby over The Moors.
+Pickering is a great place to spend a few hours or as a base for exploring the North York Moors.
+Market day is every Monday and is popular with tourists and locals alike.
 Pickering has a great selection of local pubs, many of which serve home cooked food.
 Below is our handy guide to the best pubs in Pickering.

 The Station Hotel

 The Station Hotel is directly opposite the Pickering branch of the North York Moors Railway.
 This Pickering pub is dog-friendly, with treats and water bowls available on request.
 The restaurant serves delicious home cooked food with daily specials with an emphasis on local, seasonal produce.
 There are outdoor benches for gathering for a round of refreshing beverages after a trip along the iconic steam railway.